WASHINGTON (AP) - The statement the Federal Reserve released Wednesday after its two-day policy meeting:

 WASHINGTON (AP) — The statement the Federal Reserve released Wednesday after its two-day policy meeting:

-Information received since the Federal Open Market Committee met in March indicates that growth in economic activity has picked up recently, after having slowed sharply during the winter in part because of adverse weather conditions.
+Information received since the Federal Open Market Committee met in December indicates that growth in economic activity picked up in recent quarters.
 Labor market indicators were mixed but on balance showed further improvement.
-The unemployment rate, however, remains elevated.
+The unemployment rate declined but remains elevated.

-Household spending appears to be rising more quickly.
-Business fixed investment edged down, while the recovery in the housing sector remained slow.
+Household spending and business fixed investment advanced more quickly in recent months, while the recovery in the housing sector slowed somewhat.
 Fiscal policy is restraining economic growth, although the extent of restraint is diminishing.
 Inflation has been running below the Committee's longer-run objective, but longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and labor market conditions will continue to improve gradually, moving toward those the Committee judges consistent with its dual mandate.
+The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and the unemployment rate will gradually decline toward levels the Committee judges consistent with its dual mandate.